 What we don’t: You pay a serious premium for the DPS name.

 Considered the gold standard among backcountry skiers, no other brand comes close to matching the cachet of the DPS name.
-These skis are some of the most premium on the market: They’re beautifully crafted with simple but elegant topsheet designs, utilize top-end materials and unique constructions that use varying layers and stiffnesses of woods and carbon fiber, and offer excellent performance in powder (no surprise given they’re based in Utah).
+These skis are some of the most premium on the market.
+They’re beautifully crafted with simple but elegant topsheet designs, utilize top-end materials and unique constructions with varying layers of woods and carbon fiber, and offer excellent performance in powder (no surprise given they’re based in Utah).
 For those looking for the ultimate combination of looks and soft-snow capabilities, DPS is hard to beat.

-Far and away, the biggest barrier to entry is cost: DPS skis don’t come cheap, with many of their designs checking in around $1,600 (including the Carbon Lotus and Carbon Pagoda Tour collections).
-But you get what you pay for here: The brand isn’t shy about experimenting with cutting-edge constructions and materials, and their refinement and quality are backed by years of R&D. In the same vein, DPS offers a unique alternative to waxing in their Phantom Glide, a one-time, waxless base treatment (the kit will run you $130) designed to increase glide and eliminate the need to wax your skis.
+The biggest barrier to entry is cost: DPS skis don’t come cheap, with many of their designs checking in around $1,600.
+You may hear some backcountry professionals call them "Dentist-Priced-Skis," but with the cost does come quality.
+The brand isn’t shy about experimenting with cutting-edge constructions and materials, and their refinement and durability are backed by years of R&D. In the same vein, DPS offers a unique alternative to waxing with their Phantom Glide, a one-time, waxless base treatment (the kit will run you $130) designed to increase glide and eliminate the need to wax your skis.
+New for 2026, their freestyle Koala line gets a carbon construction update, providing more control.
+And, for those who grew up watching Ted Ligety climbing the ski racing ranks, you'll be psyched to hear that DPS and Ted teamed up to crate the Pisteworks series for hard and fast on-piste skiing.

 Atomic